Circuit de Barcelona-Catalunya: The Ultimate Track Guide

 • Wind direction can have a significant impact on the Catalunya track, and it is known to change drastically throughout the day.

-• Catalunya is probably the most well-known to the teams and drivers as they test extensively here in Winter Testing.
+• Catalunya is one of the most well-known to the teams and drivers as they used to test extensively here in Winter Testing.

 • The track has seen a number of event sponsors over the years, from Marlboro and Pirelli to the Spanish based giants Telefónica and Santander.